archivesunleashed/Juxta-Collage/README.md

 ## 5. Create .dat file

-A **.dat** file is a “generic data file that contains important information about the program used to create the particular file.”[^1] For the purposes of generating a JUXTA image collage, we will be converting the jpg image files downloaded from the replay URLs and redirecting the output [^2] as a .dat file format.
+A **.dat** file is a “generic data file that contains important information about the program used to create the particular file.”[^1] For the purposes of generating a Juxta image collage, we will be converting the jpg image files downloaded from the replay URLs and redirecting the output [^2] as a .dat file format.

 From your terminal, navigate to be one directory above where the images are saved.